-The potential no-deal withdrawal of the United Kingdom of the European Union on March 30, 2019 at 00:00 CET, will affect the work permits of UK citizens in Finland, trade licences, goods trade, industrial property rights and patent issues.
+The potential no-deal withdrawal of the United Kingdom of the European Union on October 31, 2019, will affect the work permits of UK citizens in Finland, trade licences, goods trade, industrial property rights and patent issues.

 A no-deal Brexit means that the United Kingdom leaves the European Single Market without a withdrawal agreement and without any transition periods.

 On this page, you will find information and links to information sources regarding the impacts of Brexit in the administrative sector of the Ministry of Economic Affairs and Employment.

 Impact on citizens